h01ger/piuparts/README.txt

 todo
 ----
-- run piuparts-reports.py from cron
-- rewrite piuparts-report so that stats.html becomes index.html (and keep the css and the links from both pages in one)
-- document piuparts-reports...
 - use local mirror
 - turn off debugging
 - look at the irssi_away script to see how to monitor screen sessions, to notify when piuparts is hanging